 Our findings have important implications locally, nationally and globally as governments and key stakeholders around the world consider how to integrate private providers into their strategies for achieving universal health coverage.
 Our results have been published since 2014 in formal peer-reviewed publications and through conference presentations, dissemination workshops, reports and policy briefs.

-Working alongside in-country research partners, MET has developed an evidence base in two main areas:
+Working alongside in-country research partners, MET has developed an evidence base in the following two main areas.